 Birthdates are "Personal Identifying Information" (PII).
 All PII must be protected.
 The Texas Armed Forces Chess website's Registration page is secured with encryption.

-If your MSA page does not show a FIDE ID number and you did not register the second time so we can capture your PII securely ensure your FIDE ID number is shown on your MSA page.
+If your MSA page does not show a FIDE ID number, please register a second time so we can capture your required PII securely.
+Your FIDE ID number be processed and shown on your MSA page.

 FIDE rated players are TOUGH.
 They are serious about their chess.
 But they are like the rest of us; they put on their pants one-leg-at-a-time and they occasionally make the last mistake in a game.